 All fees and accounts are payable each semester in advance.
 The fall semester bill is due by Aug.
 10, 2020, and the spring semester bill is due by Jan.
 8, 2021, for all students.
 The bill is calculated on the costs for that semester as of the date the bill was generated.
 Adjustments to charges during the semester may increase or decrease the balance on the account.
 Part-time and summer school students are required to pay the entire fee on or before the first day of classes.
 As a convenience to students and parents, an alternate payment plan may be selected for full-time students.

 The student's ESTIMATED yearly cost (assumes 12-17 academic hours per semester) are divided into 10 equal installments.
-Payments begin in mid-July and continue through April.
-The first payment is due by July 15 with subsequent payments due on the first of each

-Late | All fees and accounts are payable each semester in advance.
-The fall semester bill is due by Aug.
-10, 2020, and the spring semester bill is due by Jan.
-8, 2021, for all students.
-The bill is calculated on the costs for that semester as of the date the bill was generated.
-Adjustments to charges during the semester may increase or decrease the balance on the account.
-Part-time and summer school students are required to pay the entire fee on or before the first day of classes.
-As a convenience to students and parents, an alternate payment plan may be selected for full-time students.

-The student's ESTIMATED yearly cost (assumes 12-17 academic hours per semester) are divided into 10 equal installments.
-Payments begin in mid-July and continue through April.
+Payments begin in July and continue through April.
 The first payment is due by July 15 with subsequent payments due on the first of each